rinpharma/whitepaper_ROI/roi_summit.md

   d.
 Cultural resistance
   e.
 Leadership buy-in

-Who is the target audience? / Or something around helping us learn who are the key decision makers and how we can tailor the paper to this audience?
+ Who are the decision makers that we need to influence?
+   a.
+Clinical
+   b.
+Stats
+   c.
+Programming / biometrics
+   d.
+IT
+   e.
+Quality
+   f.
+Finance

 ## Open Disscussion

 - Request for concrete examples
-- What data would the audience need to be convinced?
+- What data would the audience value to be convince decision makes?
-- Who are the decision makers that we need to influence?